damorej-at-theinstitutes/webpack-concat-files-plugin/README.md

 * `encoding`: (_String_) Encoding to use when reading files.
 (Optional, default `'utf8'`)

 ### Transforms
-The object specified for each `transforms` bundle property can contain the following properties:
+The object specified for each `transforms` bundle property can contain any of the following properties:

 * `before(content, filepath)`: (_Callback_) Function to apply changes to file contents before concatenation.
 Accepts two string parameters: the contents of the file being concatenated, and the path to the source file being concatenated.
 The string returned by this function is used for the concatenated output.
 (Optional)
 * `after(content)`: (_Callback_) Function to apply changes to file contents after concatenation.
 Accepts a single string parameter containing the contents of the concatenated files, and the string returned by this function is used as the final concatenation output.
 (Optional)